Before you self-publish a book, make sure you are ready.

 3. Get your website ready, BEFORE you publish

 Never race to update, or worse, build a new website after you publish.
-It is going to waste a lot of your promotional traction.
+It is going to waste a lot of your time and promotional traction.

-It is vital that you have your website up and running well before you publish.
+It is vital that you have your website up and running well before you publish your book.
 Then you can use it to promote your forthcoming release.

 In particular, is your website responsive, and able to be viewed correctly on phones and tablets?